HowdyMoto/CircuitPython-Utilities/README.md

 utils_wifi.connect_wifi()
 ```

-To find all of the local available WiFi networks, sorted by signal strength:
+To find all of the local available WiFi networks, then put them into an array, sorted by signal strength:
 ```
 import utils_wifi.py
 utils_wifi.scan_wifi_networks()